Swader/tutorials/tuts/bogus-tutorial/v2.0.0-alpha.6/front-end.md

 title: Building a Custom Front End
 ---

-This is some bogus content.
+This is some additional bogus content.